Four diverse college students sitting outside with notebooks, eating salads

 6 Ways to Live a Healthy Lifestyle in College

 College is usually known as the phase of life where you study hard but party harder.
 This is also a time when many students forget about taking care of their bodies.
-With wanting to do a lot of things in a short span of time, you may pay less attention to what your body needs—and this will only lead to a more stressful, less enjoyable campus experience.
+With wanting to do a lot of things in a short time, you may pay less attention to what your body needs—and this will only lead to a more stressful, less enjoyable campus experience.
 But fret no more, because here are six easy things you can do to achieve a healthy lifestyle in college.

 1. Make workouts a part of your routine